sassquad/polymer-picker-6502/README.md

 ## How did this game come about?

 The game was started in September 2021 and initially released in December 2022.
-A new edition was released in September 2023 to include jellyfish as an added hazard, along with some other tweaks.
+A new Christmas edition was released in December 2023 to reskin the graphics and music accordingly, along with some other tweaks.
 Previous versions can be downloaded from the [game's dedicated Stardot thread](https://stardot.org.uk/forums/viewtopic.php?f=53&t=23615).

 <img src="polymer-picker-eve.png" alt="Image of Polymer Picker" width="450" />